-As gamers we spend so much time searching for games online, but have you ever wondered what is really happening whilst you stare at the screen waiting for the next game?
-This blog will give you some insight as to what is happening behind the scenes during the matchmaking process.
+As gamers, we spend so much time searching for games online, but have you ever wondered what is really happening whilst you stare at the screen waiting for the next game?
+This blog will give you some insight into what is happening behind the scenes during the matchmaking process.

 If you’d rather watch than read, we have put together a video on this topic: